 Kids Don’t Vote

-At the tender age of three years old, I was placed in a foster home after being abruptly taken away from my biological family.
+At the tender age of three, I was placed in a foster home after being abruptly taken away from my biological family.
 I spent almost a decade as a ward of the State of Illinois.
 I would never wish this traumatic experience on any child.
 Luckily, I was adopted by a loving family and reconciled with my biological family years later.
-When I reflect upon those years in foster care, I had very little power over important life decisions.
+Reflecting upon those years in foster care, I had little power over important life decisions.
 I was at the mercy of adults.
 Too bad many adults could care less about the children.

 I’m not a father, but I’m an uncle, a husband, a brother, and a son.
 I often think about how powerless I felt as a child.
 Millions of kids are left vulnerable due to the simple fact that babies, kids, and any teenager under eighteen years of age can’t vote.
 Thus the powers that be and many adults who speak about protecting kids often do very little to support actual children.
 With every election cycle and Supreme Court Justice nominee, the never-ending Roe V. Wade debate continues.
 Sadly, I wished some adults in charge of our nation hated childhood poverty as much as they hated the idea of a woman choosing to get a safe and legal abortion.
 It seems that our society cares more about potential babies than actual babies.
 The United States of America has some of the highest rates of childhood poverty in the ‘so-called’ developing nations.
 Conservatives and folks at the National Review will try to counter this fact, or even blame it on illegal immigration.
 The truth is, we as a nation have failed our youngest and most defenseless members of society.

 Cry of the Children